DeclanChidlow/vale.rocks/src/posts/ai-terminology.md

 With a technology that is built to replicate (or replace) and mimic human output and intelligence, it is no surprise that people treat it like a human.

 Read any mainstream media coverage, and you'll see AI offerings treated as humans.
 In 2025, when Grok was called out for generating non-consensual sexual imagery en masse, including of minors, [news outlets turned directly to the AI model for comment](https://arstechnica.com/ai/2026/01/no-grok-cant-really-apologize-for-posting-non-consensual-sexual-images/).
 It may speak like a human, but an AI model is not one.
-To quote the 1979 IBM Training Manual, 'A computer can never be held accountable, therefore a computer must never make a management decision.'
+To quote the 1979 IBM Training Manual: 'A computer can never be held accountable.
+Therefore a computer must never make a management decision.'

 If we're taking issue with anthropomorphism, then machine _learning_ is a misnomer as well, as machines cannot 'learn'.
 'Training' fails for the same reason.
 Thinking and reasoning models cannot 'think' nor 'reason' in the human sense.
 They cannot 'hallucinate' -- 'confabulate' would be a more apt term but somewhat falls victim to the same anthropomorphism.